tinysec/rtypes/README.md

 ## 5. Finally
 Now you can use windbg to display any undocuments types or apply types to IDAPro & Binary Ninja .
 Have a nice day!

+## 6. Notes
+If there is no special instructions, the type definition is reverse-engineered on the latest official version of Windows 10 x64.
+When applied to other versions, some type definitions may need to be adjusted.